QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Dataset Generation

 \subsection{Study Area and Data Sources}

 The study area is chosen in the city of Islahiye, located in southeastern Turkey near the northwestern border of Syria.
-On February 6, 2023, a devastating magnitude 7.8 earthquake struck the Turkish province of Kahramanmaras, followed by a 7.5 magnitude aftershock nine hours later.
-The earthquake inflicted widespread destruction, resulting in a significant loss of life, numerous injuries, and extensive damage to buildings and infrastructure.
+On February 6, 2023, a magnitude 7.8 earthquake struck Kahramanmaras, Turky, followed by a 7.5 magnitude aftershock nine hours later.
+The earthquakes inflicted widespread destruction, leading to significant damage to buildings, injuries, and loss of life.
 Islahiye was one of the most affected areas.

 After the earthquakes, a set of high-resolution satellite data was released {under CC BY 4.0 license}\footnote{\url{https://creativecommons.org/licenses/by/4.0/}} to support rescue operations by commercial remote sensing companies, such as Maxar and Planet Lab for optical data, and Capella Space in the SAR domain.
 During the humanitarian relief efforts, communities across the globe, such as OSM and UN mappers, organized labeling events and identified and validated a significant number of damaged buildings.